My son is getting married next month. What would be an appropriate wedding gift from parents?

 If you are looking for something less expensive, maybe make them a lovely scrapbook with pics and napkins and invitations and such from the wedding.
 Or an engraved picture frame.
 I got a beautiful crystal frame with wedding bells on it that I still treasure.

 My mom and hubby's mom got together and made us family photo albums.
 They put in a ton of work, wrote in names and dates, and even gave us some enlargements for putting in frames around the house.
 Then they gave us cash to spend how we wanted.
 It was a truly thoughtful gift.
-Most young couples don't even have photos of themselves as children, let alone complete family albums!
-I'm sure this was not a cheap gift as they had to make copies of a lot of the pics and they didn't skimp on quality but we really appreciate it.

 If the bride's parents host an expensive wedding, are they expected to give a gift?

 I would ask them what they need or if they need cash for something?